vincentgong7/VG_AlexeyAB_darknet/README.md

 	3.2 For windows.
 	It can be successfully built on Visual Studio.

-5. Use the command described above to perform batch detecting images.
+5. Use the command described above to batch process images.

 ## Contact
 Any questions please let me know.

+If you like it, please also let me know.

 vincent.gong7[at]gmail.com